 One out of every five miles of U.S. highway pavement is in poor condition, and the maintenance backlog has surpassed $420 billion.
 Traditional road surveys are costly, slow, and limited-leaving agencies with outdated information and inefficient repair planning.

 Connected Vehicles* (CVs) are at the core of i-Probe technology.
-With i-Probe, everyday production vehicles become real-time data sources that help monitor road conditions continuously, more efficiently, and economically.
+With i-Probe, everyday production vehicles driven by regular road users become real-time data sources that help monitor road conditions continuously, more efficiently, and economically.

 *Connected Vehicles are vehicles that use V2X (vehicle-to-everything) bidirectional communications to address road conditions, safety, system efficiency, or mobility on roadways.